Chemical Datasheet

 Excerpt from ERG Guide 122 [Gases - Oxidizing (Including Refrigerated Liquids)]:

-Vapors may cause dizziness or asphyxiation without warning.
-Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
+Vapors may cause dizziness or asphyxiation without warning, especially when in closed or confined areas.
+Contact with gas, liquefied gas or cryogenic liquids may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.
-(ERG, 2020)
+(ERG, 2024)

 Reactivity Profile